-C. ACCOUNTABILITY AND AUDIT
+C. ACCOUNTABILTY AND AUDIT

 The Board recognises the importance of providing accurate and relevant information on a timely basis.
-In this respect, the ARC reviews all financial statements and recommends them to the Board for approval.
-In addition, the ARC ensures that the Company maintains a sound system of internal controls to safeguard the shareholders' investments and the Group's assets as well as to manage potential risks.
+In this respect, the ARC reviews all financial results announcement and financial statements and recommends them to the Board for approval.
+In addition, the ARC ensures that the Company maintains a sound system of internal controls to safeguard the shareholders' investments and the Group's assets, as well as to manage potential risks.